 Significantly, he is now open to talk about his illness and equally passionate about passing on the life-changing news that there is a lot people can do to slow down or even halt the progress of MS.

-Deciding whether to disclose your MS diagnosis is an incredibly personal decision.
-When Tim Cobb chose to do so, four years after his diagnosis, it was to a room of 155 business leaders, all of whom attended an OMS fundraising lunch he was hosting at the AmEx football stadium in Brighton.
+Deciding whether to disclose your MS diagnosis is an incredibly personal decision, and for the first few years after his MS diagnosis Tim simply didn’t want to talk about it.
+As Managing Director of an award-winning communications company, Tim certainly did not want his business community to know his news.
+When four years after his diagnosis, he finally chose to share his news, it was to a room of 155 business leaders, at an OMS fundraising lunch he was hosting at the Amex football stadium in Brighton.

 OMS CEO Gary McMahon commented,